Drake, Crimson

 • Magic Resistance.
 The drake has advantage on saving throws against spells and other magical effects.

 • Multiattack.
-The crimson drake makes one bite attack and one stinger attack.
+The crimson drake makes one Bite attack and one Stinger attack.

 • Bite.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 5 (1d6 + 2) piercing damage plus 4 (1d8) fire damage.
+Hit: 5 (1d6 + 2) piercing damage plus 3 (1d6) fire damage.

 Crimson drakes are easy to spot, with scales the color of dried blood, a deadly scorpion stinger, and a mischievous gleam in their eyes.

 Fiery Raiders.
-Crimson drakes lair in woodlands near small settlements, making nighttime forays to set fires and hunt those who flee the flames-traits that make humanoid tribes prize them as raiding partners.
+Crimson drakes lair in woodlands near small settlements, making nighttime forays to set fires and hunt those who flee the flames—traits that make humanoid tribes prize them as raiding partners.
 Goblins gleefully adopt a crimson drake as a mascot to burn things down while they get on with slaughtering people.
 Red dragons and flame dragons regard a crimson drake as a pet, at best, but this rarely works out.
-When it is inevitably insulted by its larger cousins, a malicious crimson drake may even intentionally set fires to blaze a trail for hunters to the dragon’s lair.
+When it is inevitably insulted by its larger cousins, a malicious crimson drake may intentionally set fires to blaze a trail for hunters to find the dragon’s lair.

 Mistaken for Pseudodragons.
-A crimson drake’s scales and features are quite similar to those of a pseudodragon, and they will imitate a pseudodragon’s hunting cry or song to trick victims into approaching.
+A crimson drake’s scales and features are quite similar to those of a pseudodragon, and they can imitate a pseudodragon’s hunting cry or song to trick victims into approaching.
 Once their prey gets close enough, they immolate it.
 As with pseudodragons, they resemble a red dragon in all but size and the presence of the drake’s scorpion-like stinger.
-On average, a crimson drake weighs 12 lb, its body measures about 18 inches long, and its tail adds another 18 inches.
+On average, a crimson drake weighs 12 pounds, its body measures about 18 inches long, and its tail adds another 18 inches.

 Section 15: Copyright Notice

-This is not the complete section 15 entry - see the full license for this page
+This is not the complete license attribution - see the full license for this page